hackclub/hackclub/workshops/collaborative_sketch/README.md

 Make sure your files are all saved, then run the familiar git commands.

-Then, remember to add `USERNAME.github.io` to the list of Authorized Domains on your Firebase app.
-After that, your project should be live on `USERNAME.github.io/collaborative_sketch/`!

 Share your URL to the [`#shipit`](https://starthackclub.slack.com/messages/shipit/) channel on Slack, so that everyone can collaborate together!

 ## Part V: Hacking